acrichards3/portfolio/README.md

 # Portfolio

-This repo cotains the code for my portolio site where I showcase off all of my other projects.
+This repo cotains the code for my portolio site where I display all of my other projects.